 Become a Helpline Volunteer

+Parents and families are under more stress than ever before with COVID-19, Shelter in Place, social inequities and racial injustices.
+Our Parenting Stress Helpline is even more essential and trained volunteers are the key to making sure our Helpline is there for parents when they need someone.
 Volunteers are invited to join the work of the Family Support Program Team.
-The Family Support Program includes the Parenting Stress Helpline, the Foster Parent Advice Line, Positive Parenting Classes and workshops, Fatherhood Classes and the Family Yoga Project.
+The Family Support Program includes the Parenting Stress Helpline, the Foster Parent Advice Line, Positive Parenting Classes and workshops, and Fatherhood Classes.

 The Parenting Stress Helpline is the gateway to the services offered by Family Paths as well as to resources in the community.
 Those interested in volunteering should consider becoming a Volunteer Parent Support Counselor.
 Parent Support Counselors benefit the community by providing phone counseling, case management, crisis support, and resources and referrals to all parents, including foster/adoptive parents, relative caregivers, and other service providers.

 Check out our Helpline Volunteer flyer HERE